College Factual by our College Data Analytics Team

 4th Most Popular In CT

 Located in the large suburb of New Britain, CCSU is a public university with a moderately-sized student population.
-This university ranks 7th out of 28 colleges for overall quality in the state of Connecticut.
+This university ranks 7th out of 28 schools for overall quality in the state of Connecticut.

 More information about a degree in journalism from Central Connecticut State University